socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

     <img src={logo} className="App-logo" alt="logo" />

 [VO]
-We can use javascript expressions directly in our JSX if we wrap them inside curly braces.
-On this page, we're setting the src of the image tag to the image that was imported up above and stored in the variable 'logo'.
+Also notice that we can use javascript expressions directly in our JSX if we wrap them inside curly braces.
+On this page, we're setting the src of the image tag to be the logo variable that holds the svg image that we imported up above.

 [SC]